HRC National Survey of Likely Voters

 Q: 35 percent still isn’t a majority.
 Why is this important?

 A: The number of Americans who know someone who is transgender is growing rapidly--and we know that those who do know a transgender person are much more likely to have a positive impression of transgender Americans.
-This is consistent with our survey research on marriage equality and other LGBT issues, which has consistently found that it is important for LGBT people to share their personal stories.
+This is consistent with our survey research on marriage equality and other LGBTQ issues, which has consistently found that it is important for LGBTQ people to share their personal stories.
 In 2015, HRC asked likely voters, “Now, I'd like to rate your feelings toward some people, groups and ideas,” and asked them to rate “transgender Americans” as favorable or unfavorable.
 For those who said they “personally know or work with someone who is transgender,” their favorability for “transgender people” is 66 percent, with 13 percent unfavorable.
 That’s a net favorability of +53 percentage points.
 Compare that to those who said they “do not” personally know or work with a transgender person.
 The rating for those who don’t is 37 favorable, 30 unfavorable, a net of only +7.
 (The margin of error for this survey subgroup was 6.67 percent).

 Q: What’s the biggest takeaway from your data?